liyanan-kinght/Levis/README.md

 **Note:**

-0. This program uses the python2.7 environment
+0. This program uses the python2.7 environment.
+But if you want to use python3 for your own programme, you could install python3 by yourself on RPI.
 1. The system image version we use is 2020-02-13-raspbian-buster-lite.
 2. Raspberry login name: pi
 3. Raspberry password: raspberry